John Beddington: Chief Scientific Adviser

 On 1 October 2007, it was announced by the Prime Minister Gordon Brown that Beddington would succeed Professor Sir David King as the Chief Scientific Adviser to the UK Government with effect from 1 January 2008.
 His annual remuneration for this role was £165,000.
 Beddington was closely involved in helping the British government formulate its response to the Fukushima Daiichi nuclear disaster, the eruptions of Icelandic volcanoes and ash dieback disease in the UK.

 In March 2009 Beddington addressed the Sustainable Development UK conference warning that the world faced a "perfect storm" involving food shortages, scarce water and insufficient energy resources.
 These, he explained, would threaten to led to public unrest and territorial disputes.
 Mass migration from the worst-affected regions would occur as people flee for more sustainable regions.
 "We head into a perfect storm in 2030, because all of these things are operating on the same time frame," he argued.
 In June 2023 a group of climate scientists argued that they saw this as "prescient".

 Successor

 In April 2013 Beddington was succeeded by Mark Walport.

 Awards and honours

 Professor Beddington was awarded the Heidelberg Award for Environmental Excellence in June 1997, was elected a Fellow of the Royal Society in 2001 and was appointed Companion of the Order of St Michael and St George (CMG) by Queen Elizabeth II in 2004, in recognition of his services to fisheries science and management.
-He was also appointed a Honorary Fellow of the Royal Academy of Engineering in 2012 and was elected a Fellow of the Royal Society of Edinburgh in 2011.
+He was also appointed an Honorary Fellow of the Royal Academy of Engineering in 2012 and was elected a Fellow of the Royal Society of Edinburgh in 2011.

 In July 2014, he was recognised by the Government of Japan for his contributions to strengthening the co-operation between Japan and the UK in the areas of science and technology.